bsyiem/xr_summer_school/index.md

 - Developing theory in XR research
 - Designing experiments
 - Measures and instruments for XR user experience evaluation
-- Bayesian data analysis methods
+- Quantitative data analysis with Bayesian methods
-- ?
+- Qualitative data analysis with Thematic analysis
-- ?
+- Presentation skills

+During the Summer School, students will work in groups in developing a new XR-related project, including identifying a problem, formulating research questions, developing a theory, simulating and analysing data, crafting a narrative, and presenting the findings.

 ## Who Should Apply?